jasplil/CS7280-P2/README.md

 ![Design](https://github.com/jasplil/CS7280-P1/assets/39994190/a8a39633-dfce-4837-b643-681620336b97)
 When reading data, the program will search in the B+tree to find the physical address of the data.
 Then the program will read the data from the data file according to the physical address.

+## Database expansion
+When the data file is full, the program will create a new data file and write the data to the new data file.
+The program will update the bitmap to indicate that the data block is used.
+Meanwhile, the program will update the B+tree to store the data physical address and the corresponding data file number.

 ### TODO

 - [x] Update bitmap after writing data